Washington University in St. Louis is a leader in a variety of fields through our path-breaking research and exceptional academics.

 Led by Chair Andrew E. Newman and composed of leaders from various professions, Board of Trustees members work in committees and serve as the chief governing body of the university.

-The university’s senior leadership advises the chancellor and is composed of divisional academic deans and leaders from Alumni & Development Programs, the Office of the General Counsel, the Office of the Executive Vice Chancellor for Administration and the Office of the Vice Chancellor for Research.
+The university’s senior leadership advises the chancellor and is composed of divisional academic deans and leaders from University Advancement, the Office of the General Counsel, the Office of the Executive Vice Chancellor for Administration and the Office of the Vice Chancellor for Research.